danpaul/rss_monitor/README.md

 ## ABOUT
-`rss_monitor` is a small service for monitoring rss feeds.
+`rss_monitor` is an appliction for tracking, viewing and ranking rss feeds

 ## TO SETUP
 Setup and start Rethink for your local system.